syncfusion-content/maui-docs/MAUI/Button/Customization.md

 {% endtabs %}

 ## LineBreakMode
 The `LineBreakMode` allows you to wrap or truncate the text.
-The default value of this property is `WordWrap`.
+The default value of this property is `NoWrap`.
 The following other options are available in `LineBreakMode`:

  * `NoWrap` - Avoids the text wrap.
  * `WordWrap` - Wraps the text by words.